seanox/aspect-js/manual/events.md

 ## Composite.EVENT_MODULE_UNDOCK

 Occurs after the markup of a module is removed from the DOM and the undock method is executed.
-The callback method is passed the event and a meta object with information about the module.
+The callback method is passed the event and a meta-object with information about the module.

 ```javascript